Data management with dplyr, tidyr, and reshape2

 Magrittr and forward-piping

 Although most of the functions in these libraries can be used like normal functions, it is common to compose a set of operations that are applied in sequence, where the output of one function is used as the input of another function.
 Most of the tidyverse work together with a library called magrittr (“Ceci n’est pas un pipe”) to support a code-efficient way of doing this.
-It works by putting the output of one function into the first argument of the next function using the %>% operator.
+It works by putting the output of one function into the first argument of the next function using the %>%operator.
+However, R now includes the slightly-different pipe operator ```|>’’’ as a first-class part of the language.
+It mostly works the same as the magrittr version, but there are some differences in how it works with functions that have multiple arguments, so you may need to use the magrittr version in some cases.

-Forward-piping with Magrittr
+Forward-piping

 Piping can be useful when you think about a series of operations you want to perform on a single data set.
-Magrittr supports this mainly through an operator %>%, but there are a few others supported by the library.
-But this operator is supported widely by a number of libraries–all of the tidyverse libraries in fact, and %>% can be used with those libraries without even loading magrittr.
+Magrittr supports this mainly through an operator %>%, but there are a few others supported by the library, while |> is the built-in equivalent.
+These operators are supported widely by a number of libraries–all of the tidyverse libraries in fact.
+We will tend to use the |> version, but older versions of R or special applications may require magrittr.
 The operator basically replaces nested function calls.
 The following two ways of applying f1 and f2 are equivalent:

 library(magrittr)